Ericsson/codechecker/docs/usage.md

 -*
 ```
 If you run the commands in the previous section then content of ./report are
 changed and `main.cpp` also changed.
-Step back to the original state.
+Revert back the filesystem to the original
+state:

 ```sh
 git checkout main.cpp